elec327/elec327.github.io/lab1/index.md

 To warm up our C coding for the semester, for Lab 1, you will write code to translate a Morse code message, defined as a C-string (an array of characters terminated by a zero value (an ASCII NULL, `\0`).
 You will translate the message into `(timing, signal)` tuples, printing out the number of time units for the current item, and it's signal value (`1` or `0`).
-The message will be defined on the command line as a string macro named MESSAGE.
+The message will be defined on the command line as a string macro named `MESSAGE`.

 As an example, if you are given the following string:
 ```